jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 $ clone https://github.com/jpjacobpadilla/Google-Docs-To-Clean-HTML.git
 ```

-Make a Python enviroment and pip install the package in editable mode so that you can easily make changes to the source code.
+Make a Python environment and pip install the package in editable mode so that you can easily make changes to the source code.
 ```
 $ python -m venv venv
 $ source venv/bin/activate
 $ pip install -e .
 ```

-Make a python file, like the example ones in the `example` directory and then run it!
+Make a Python file, like the example ones in the `example` directory, and then run it!

 ## Contributions